 Monk on Athos

 At the age of 17, my father met Nektarios, a monk-priest from Kalymnos, in Athens.
-He told him that he would like to become a monk and they agreed to live together in Agios Minas one of the most settlements on Athos – situated at he very tip of the peninsula.
+He told him that he would like to become a monk and they agreed to live together in Agios Minas, which is one of the most remote settlements on Athos - situated at he very tip of the peninsula.
 My father lied to my grandmother and told her that he would sail with the ship Anna-Maria, named after the Danish princess, but instead he secretly travelled to Athos to meet with Nektarios.
 Upon arrival he sent my grandmother a letter from Athos and told her the truth.
 He lived for about 1 year in Agios Minas.
 Later he would return many times to Athos and learn the art of icon painting.

 In his later days, he has travelled frequently to Athos and toured with several Danish celebrities and TV-presenters, including the cook and entrepreneur Klaus Meyer and the journalist Hans Bischoff.

 After his first stay as a monk (novice) on Athos my father would return to work as an electrician on Rhodos, mostly in hotels.
-At this time he was 18 and 19 years old.
+At that time he was 18 and 19 years old.
 Soon he would join the navy as part of his military duty.

 From special forces to ordinary marine